North / South America

 In other words, these were agreements that were entered into when Martin Marietta’s work on a bid was super-secret and, because of the risk of a leak, Martin Marietta could not identify itself to prospective director candidates unless candidates agreed to keep confidential the identity of the law firm’s client.
 Martin Marietta said these agreements were immaterial.

 Still, Martin Marietta describes in detail in its proxy material for the annual meeting three different agreements it has with its nominees and attaches those agreements verbatim without a hint of this fourth agreement on confidentiality.

 There is a bit of mystery here on both sides.
 Both sides apparently agree that Vulcan has known of the existence of the nominee confidentiality agreements since before the trial over a month ago.
 Why has it waited to complain?

 But why doesn’t Martin Marietta just give the agreements to Vulcan and publicly disclose them?
 On Wednesday afternoon, Vulcan sharpened its attack on that issue.
 It reiterated its demand for the agreements and admitted the Vulcan lawyers already have copies of them but that they cannot share them with the Vulcan board: They were produced in litigation and are subject to a court order restricting their use.
 But since the lawyers have already seen the agreements, it looks like the Vulcan lawyers already have in mind their next chess move in the attack.

 The noise over this new controversy is not over.
 But the real question is whether there will be fire underneath all this smoke.

-The National Stone, Sand and Gravel Association is running an online webinar about emergency response measures.
+The National Stone, Sand and Gravel Association is inviting applications for the 2015 Jennifer Curtis Byler Scholarship.
 More